-- Physical those that help students cope with physical effects of treatment, such as fatigue and hair loss - Cognitive those that help students cope with effects of treatment on thinking and memory

-O Social/emotional - those that help students cope with social and emotional effects of cancer to make sure the student feels included
+- Physical those that help students cope with physical effects of treatment, such as fatigue and hair loss - Cognitive those that help students cope with effects of treatment on thinking and memory - Social/emotional those that help students cope with social and emotional effects of cancer to make sure the student feels included

 To help you advocate for your child when working with school staff members, the table below includes a rationale for each accommodation.
-For every accommodation, the child's individual needs, as well as his or her age, are key considerations.
-To learn more, be sure to consult the organizations listed in the Other Resources section on page 22.
+For every accommodation, the child's individual needs, as well as their age, are key considerations.
+To learn more, be sure to consult the organizations on page 28 of the Additional Resources section.

-Types of Accommodations
+Types of Accomodations